 The 11 Fascinating Facts About Grey Tabby Cats

-2. All Grey Tabby cats have an “M” on their foreheads
+2. All Grey Tabby Cats Have an “M” on Their Foreheads

 Look closely at the forehead of any Grey Tabby, and you’ll see a cute “M” mark on their foreheads in a darker fur color.
-There are three different legends about how this marking came to be, so choose the one you like the best.
+There are three legends about how this marking came to be, so choose the one you like the best.

 Depending on the breed of your Tabby cat, they can have different eye colors, including yellow, green, copper, hazel, and blue.
-The specific eye colors of different Grey Tabby cats will depend on their breed, so if you want a Grey Tabby cat with a certain eye color, then it’s best to check their breed standard to see if that’s a possibility.
+The specific eye colors of different Grey Tabby cats will depend on their breed, so if you want a Grey Tabby cat with a particular eye color, it’s best to check their breed standard to see if that’s a possibility.

 It’s thought that the beautiful swirling patterns on domestic Grey Tabby cats are from genes from wild cats.
 This is a naturally occurring pattern and can be seen in the European Wildcat, African Wildcat, and Asiatic Wildcat, which all have similar coats in terms of patterns and colors.

-6. All Grey Tabby cats have the agouti gene
+6. All Grey Tabby Cats Have the Agouti Gene

 Your Grey Tabby cat’s temperament will depend more on which breed they are than the color of their fur.
 A Scottish Fold Grey Tabby will have a different temperament and personality than a Grey Tabby Norwegian Forest Cat.
 So, if you’d love a Grey Tabby cat, pick a breed that this color is common in but whose temperament also suits what you and your family are looking for in a cat.